salaboy/fmtok8s-go-cloudevents/README.md

 - `/produce` accepts a POST request and produce a CloudEvent to the `SINK` that by default is `http://localhost:8080/`

-This example uses Gorilla MUX to handle different requests to different endpoints.
+This example uses [Gorilla MUX](https://github.com/gorilla/mux) to handle different requests to different endpoints.

-The application by default runs on port 8081.
+The application by default runs on port 8081, this can be overriden by exporting an environment variable `SERVER_PORT`.

 ## Building and running the application